Navigation

 incoming request is checked against them as well.
 Attempts to click on

-s that were originally rendered greyed out, or to supply input
+Buttons that were originally rendered greyed out, or to supply input

-that should be greyed out are dealt with by the server as
+to an Input that should be greyed out are dealt with by the server as

 invalid input.
 So, there’s nothing a programmer need to do in order to